 In conjunction with the BRAC 2005 process, TRADOC made the transition to six CoEs centered largely on the same number of warfighting functions.
-A CoE was defined as a designated command or organization within an assigned area of expertise that delivered current warfighting requirements; identified future capabilities; integrated assigned DOTMLPF-P dimensions; and presented resource-informed, outcomesbased recommendations to the TRADOC Commanding General:
+A CoE was defined as a designated command or organization within an assigned area of expertise that delivered current warfighting requirements; identified future capabilities; integrated assigned DOTM-LPF-P dimensions; and presented resource-informed, outcomes-based recommendations to the TRADOC Commanding General:

-- The Field Artillery Center/School and Air Defense Artillery Center/School combined to form the Fires CoE at Fort Sill, OK. - The Armor Center/School and Infantry Center/School combined to form the Maneuver CoE at Fort Benning, GA, which developed a close coordinating relationship with the Aviation CoE at Fort Rucker, AL. - The Maneuver Support CoE, Fort Leonard Wood, MO, since the mid-1990s has consisted of the CBRN, Engineer, and Military Police Schools. - The Ordnance Center/School, Transportation Center/School, and Quartermaster Center/School combined to form the Combined Arms Support Command (CASCOM)/Sustainment CoE (SCoE) at Fort Lee, VA.
-Associated with the SCoE were the Ordnance Munitions and Electronics Maintenance School (OMEMS), Redstone Arsenal, AL, which moved to Fort Lee, and the Soldier Support Institute (Adjutant General and Finance Schools), Fort Jackson, SC, which remained in place but developed a close coordinating relationship with CASCOM/SCoE. - The Mission Command CoE was established as part of CAC at Fort Leavenworth, KS, and formed a close working relationship with the Intelligence CoE at Fort Huachuca, AZ, and the Cyber CoE (formerly Signal CoE) at Fort Gordon, GA.
-Intelligence has retained its identity as the sixth warfighting function. - The Center for Initial Military Training (IMT), Fort Eustis, VA, was no longer designated a CoE.
+- The Field Artillery Center/School and Air Defense Artillery Center /School combined to form the Fires CoE, Fort Sill, OK. - The Armor Center/School and Infantry Center/School combined to form the Maneuver CoE at Fort Benning/Moore, GA, which developed a close coordinating relationship with the Aviation CoE at Fort Rucker/Novosel,AL. - The Maneuver Support CoE, Fort Leonard Wood, MO, since the mid-1990s has consisted of the CBRN, Engineer, and Military Police Schools. - The Ordnance Center/School, Transportation Center/ School, and Quartermaster Center/School combined to form the Combined Arms Support Command (CASCOM)/Sustainment CoE (SCoE) at Fort Lee/Gregg-Adams, VA.
+Associated with the SCoE were the Ordnance Munitions and Electronics Maintenance School (OMEMS), Redstone Arsenal, AL, which moved to Fort Lee/ Gregg-Adams; and the Soldier Support Institute (Adjutant General and Finance Schools), Fort Jackson, SC, which remained in place but developed a close coordinating relationship with CAS-COM/ SCoE. - The Mission Command CoE was established as part of CAC at Fort Leavenworth, KS, and formed a close working relationship with the Intelligence CoE at Fort Huachuca, AZ, and the Cyber CoE (formerly Signal CoE) at Fort Gordon/Eisenhower, GA.
+Intelligence retained its identity as the sixth warfighting function. - The Center for Initial Military Training (IMT), Fort Eustis, VA, remained a Center, but was not designated a CoE.

-Other TRADOC major subordinate organizations:
+Other TRADOC major subordinate organizations

-- Combined Arms Support Command (CASCOM), Fort Lee, VA. - The TRADOC Analysis Centers (TRACs), located at Fort Leavenworth, KS; White Sands Missile Range,
+• Combined Arms Support Command (CASCOM), Fort Lee/ Gregg-Adams, VA.

-NM; and Fort Lee, VA.

-• Center for the Army Profession and Ethic (CAPE), United States Military Academy at West Point, NY.
+- The TRADOC Analysis Centers (TRACs), located at Fort Leavenworth, KS; White Sands Missile Range, NM; and Fort - Lee/Gregg-Adams, VA, were transferred to AFC, and the names changed from TRADOC Analysis Center to The Research and Analysis Center, thereby keeping the decades-long abbreviation "TRAC." - On 1 April 2019, the Center for the Army Profession and Ethic (CAPE), combined with the Center for Army Leadership (CAL), and became the Center for the Army Profession and Leadership, Fort Leavenworth, KS.
+CAPE was previously located at US Military Academy at West Point, NY.

-Direct Reporting Units
+Former Direct Reporting Units